iiosif/katacoda-scenarios/helm/step4.md

-In this step you will learn how to upgrade and rollback changes on a Helm release.
+In this step you will learn how to upgrade and rollback a Helm release.

 ## Task

 You will start by checking the number of running pods:

-`helm get pods`{{execute}}
+`kubectl get pods`{{execute}}

-You can see that only one pod is running.
+At this stage only one pod is running.

-Open the file nginx-web/values.yaml and change the value `replicaCount` from 1 to 2.
+Open the file `nginx-web/values.yaml` and change the value `replicaCount` from 1 to 2.
-Then open the file nginx-web/Chart.yaml an change the field `version` from 0.1.0 to 0.1.1.
+Then open the file `nginx-web/Chart.yaml` and change the field `version` from 0.1.0 to 0.1.1.

 You are now ready to upgrade the Helm release that you created in the previous step.